Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 Where:

-Anyone can compute P’ from P and commitment (given internal key P and (optional) Merkle root M)
+1. Anyone can compute P’ from P and commitment (given internal key P and the optional Merkle root M)

-Relationship d’ × G = P’ is maintained (signature verification works)
+3. The relation d’ × G = P’ holds, so signature verification works.

 Key Code#